MaterializeInc/katacoda/intro-wikipedia/intro.md

 - Install, run, and connect to Materialize
 - Explore its API
-- Set up a real-time stream to perform aggregations on
+- Set up a real-time stream to perform aggregations on Wikipedia user edits